NISHUNISARGA/SystemVerilog_Datatypes/TYPEDEF.md

         Example: instead of using bit [7:0] to declare an 8-bit vector you can use typedef bit [7:0] ubyte;

-                now we can use ubyte whereever we wants to declare 8bit bit datatype
+                now we can use ubyte wherever we wants to declare 8bit bit datatype

                 class sample;           |       typedef bit [7:0] ubyte;
                     rand bit [7:0]A;    |       class sample;